This notification means that there are outgoing hreflang annotations to broken URLs. The HTTP status code differs from the normal one.

 Google Search Centre provides detailed instructions on how to localize versions of your page correctly.
 Learn how to add correct HTML tags, alternate URLs, add default versions, and more.

-Also, you can watch a comprehensive video tutorial to find out how to expand your website to more languages.
+Also, you can watch a comprehensive video tutorial by Maile Ohye from Google to find out how to expand your website to more languages.

 What triggers this issue?